 II.
-Aims & Objectives
+Aims & objectives

-- i.
-To know the epidemiological profile of patients. - ii.
-To know the frequency of different types of nephrectomy performed. - iii.
-To know about the indications of different nephrectomy.
+- To know the epidemiological profile of patients. - To know the frequency of different types of nephrectomy performed. - To know about the indications of different nephrectomy.

 III.
-Design and methodology
+Design And Methodology

 - Research Method: Quantitative - Study Design: Retrospective Study - Sampling Methods/Techniques: Simple random sampling - Data Collection Technique / Methods: The files of patients that was collected from the authorities from hospital record section was used to obtain necessary data for research purpose.
 All the details from files of every patient were collected and were filled up in predesigned pro forma.
-All the information provided was kept confidential and was assessed and the personal information was not shared to anyone outside - Data Collection Tools: Patients' detail Files - Whether study involves Human/animals or both: Human - Population/ participants: There were a total of 63 patients who underwent Nephrectomy at BPKIHS from 2068 B.Sto 2072 B.S - Human study: Yes - Inclusion Criteria: Patients who underwent Nephrectomy at BPKIHS from 2068 B.Sto 2072 B.S - Exclusion Criteria: Patients whose documents were not available - Primary (main outcome):Indications of Nephrectomy - Rational for statistical methods to be employed: Attached - Ethical clearance: Ethical clearance will be obtained as per the institutional guidelines from IRC. - Whether available resources are adequate: Yes - Other resources needed: Not needed - Permission from Drug Controller of Nepal: Not needed. - Safety measure: NAPlan to withdraw: NA
+All the information provided was kept confidential and was assessed only by the research team and the personal information was not shared to anyone outside the team. - Data Collection Tools: Patients' detail Files - Whether study involves Human/animals or both: Human - Population/ participants: There were a total of 63 patients who underwent Nephrectomy at BPKIHS from 2068 B.Sto 2072 B.S - Human study: Yes - Inclusion Criteria: Patients who underwent Nephrectomy at BPKIHS from 2068 B.Sto 2072 B.S - Exclusion Criteria: Patients whose documents were not available - Primary (main outcome):Indications of Nephrectomy - Rational for statistical methods to be employed: Attached - Ethical clearance: Ethical clearance will be obtained as per the institutional guidelines from IRC. - Whether available resources are adequate: Yes - Other resources needed: Not needed - Permission from Drug Controller of Nepal: Not needed. - Safety measure: NA - Plan to withdraw: NA